satansdeer/satansdeer.github.com/content/legacy-posts/what-is-a-git-commit/index.md

 ![A Git merge commit with two parents](./merge-commit.png)

 You do not need to master merge commits on day one.
-Just know that when `git log --graph` shows two lines joining together, the commit where they join is usually a merge commit.
+Just know that when `git log --graph` shows two lines joining together, the commit where they join is a merge commit.

 ## Amending the Last Commit